Varun Dhawan: 2012–2014: Early work and success

-Dhawan made his acting debut in 2012 with Johar's teen film Student of the Year alongside Sidharth Malhotra and Alia Bhatt.
+Prior to beginning his acting career, Dhawan worked as an assistant director to Karan Johar on the social drama My Name Is Khan (2010), where one of his fellow assistants was aspiring actor and former model Sidharth Malhotra.
+He made his acting debut in 2012 with Johar's teen film Student of the Year alongside Malhotra and Alia Bhatt, both in their film debuts.
 He was cast as Rohan Nanda, the teenage son of a rich businessman, who competes with his girlfriend (Bhatt) and best friend (Malhotra) to win an annual school championship.
-Film critic Taran Adarsh from Bollywood Hungama found Dhawan to be "a talent one can't help but marvel at" and CNN-IBN's Rajeev Masand added: "It's Varun Dhawan who stands out with a confident, charming turn, able to tackle both comical and vulnerable scenes with ease".
+Film critic Taran Adarsh from Bollywood Hungama found Dhawan to be "a talent one can't help but marvel at" and CNN-IBN's Rajeev Masand added, "[i]t's Varun Dhawan who stands out with a confident, charming turn, able to tackle both comical and vulnerable scenes with ease".
 Student of the Year was a commercial success, grossing ₹1.09 billion worldwide.

 Dhawan next starred in the romantic comedy Main Tera Hero (2014), a remake of the Telugu film Kandireega, which was produced by Balaji Motion Pictures and directed by his father David.
 He played an impetuous brat who is involved in a love triangle.
 Raedita Tandon of Filmfare commended Dhawan on his comic timing and compared him favourably to Govinda and Prabhudheva.
 The film emerged as a commercial success grossing 780 million Indian rupees worldwide.
 Dhawan then played Rakesh, a flirtatious Punjabi boy who engages in a romantic affair with an engaged Punjabi woman, in Shashank Khaitan's romantic comedy Humpty Sharma Ki Dulhania.
 Co-starring Bhatt, the film was described as a tribute to Dilwale Dulhania Le Jayenge (1995) by Johar, who served as producer.
 Rohit Khilnani of India Today praised his screen presence, and Nandini Ramnath of Mint noted how much he stood out in the "few quieter scenes" of the film.
 Humpty Sharma Ki Dulhania emerged as one of top-grossing Indian productions of the year, earning ₹1.11 billion worldwide.